Chiral-scale effective field theory for dense and thermal systems: Theoretical framework

 For the later convenience, we introduce the combinations of the parameters \be & & g_{\omega NN}=\frac{1}{2}\left(g_{V_{\rho}} C_{V_{\rho}}+g_{V_0} C_{V_0}-1\right) g_\omega ,\nonumber\\ & & g_{\rho NN}=\frac{1}{2}\left(g_{V_{\rho}} C_{V_{\rho}}-1\right) g_\rho ,\nonumber\\ & & g_{\pi N N}=-\frac{\left(g_A C_A\right)}{2f_\pi},\nonumber\\ & & g^{SSB}_{\omega NN}=\frac{1}{2}\left[g_{V_\rho}\left(1-C_{V_\rho}\right)+g_{V_0}\left(1-C_{V_0}\right)\right]g_\omega ,\nonumber\\ & & g^{SSB}_{\rho NN}=\frac{1}{2}\left[g_{V_\rho}\left(1-C_{V_\rho}\right)\right]g_\rho ,\nonumber\\ & & g^{SSB}_{\pi N N}=-\frac{\left[g_A\left(1-C_A\right)\right]}{2f_\pi} . \ee The Lagrangian~\eqref{eq:LB} is the \(\mathcal{O}(p)\) level Lagrangian, together with the meson part~\eqref{eq:LM}, forming the leading order Lagrangian of the $bs$HLS for NN interactions.

 Now, let us discuss the chiral-scale power counting rule briefly.
 As explicitly discussed in Ref.~\cite{Li:2016uzn}, the chiral-scale power counting rule is an extension of that of \(\chi\)EFT~\cite{Bando:1987br,Harada:2003jx}, because the $bs$HLS is based on the nonlinear realization of chiral symmetry and the HLS.
-Similar to \(\chi\)EFT, all the derivatives acting on the Nambu-Goldstone bosons, here pion and dilaton, are order $O(p)$, and the quark masses are counted as $O(p^2)$.
-For the baryon fields, since they are non-relativistic, the combination \((\slashed{p}-m_B)\) are of order \(\mathcal{O}(p)\), while the corresponding \(\slashed{p}\) and \(m_B\) terms are of order \(\mathcal{O}(1)\).
-For the operators involving vector meson fields, they have the counting order $\hat{\alpha}_{\parallel \mu} \sim \frac{1}{g}V_{\mu\nu} \sim O(p)$.
+Similar to \(\chi\)EFT, all the derivatives acting on the Nambu-Goldstone bosons, here pion and dilaton, are order $\mathcal{O}(p)$, and the quark masses are counted as $\mathcal{O}(p^2)$.
+For the baryon fields, since they are nonrelativistic, the combination \((\slashed{p}-m_B)\) is of order \(\mathcal{O}(p)\), while the corresponding \(\slashed{p}\) and \(m_B\) terms are of order \(\mathcal{O}(1)\).
+For the operators involving vector meson fields, they have the counting order $\hat{\alpha}_{\parallel \mu} \sim \frac{1}{g}V_{\mu\nu} \sim \mathcal{O}(p)$.
 In addition to these counting rules which are the same as those in \(\chi\)EFT and HLS, a new rule involves due to the deviation from the IRFP $\Delta\alpha_s=\alpha_s - \alpha_{IR}$.
-From the $\sigma$-to-vacuum matrix element of the divergence of the dilaton current, one concludes $\Delta\alpha_s \sim O(p^2)$, for the fact that it is proportional to the dilaton mass square.
+From the $\sigma$-to-vacuum matrix element of the divergence of the dilaton current, one concludes $\Delta\alpha_s \sim \mathcal{O}(p^2)$, for the fact that it is proportional to the dilaton mass square.
+Considering the scale compensator coupled to nucleon mass, the expansion \(\Phi-1\) accounting for the deviation of the nucleon mass in medium is treated as \(\mathcal{O}(p)\).
+The couplings $g_{\sigma^nNN} (n=1,2,\cdots)$ between \(\sigma^n\) and nucleon stemming from $(\Phi-1)\bar{N}N$ must have the same order as the couplings between the vector mesons and nucleon, due to the cancellation mechanism for the saturation of NM.
+As the result, an additional assumption we would like to made is that the coupling $g_{\sigma^nNN}$, which can be expressed as $m_N$ and $f_\chi$, is at $\mathcal{O}(p)$.
+Then, the power-counting scheme is consistent for both baryonic and mesonic parts.
 These counting rules enable nonlinear \(\chi\)EFT to outperform linear ones in low-energy process calculations, as the Lagrangians and Feynman diagrams are systematically organized to capture the physics order by order.

-\subsection{Relativistic Hartree-Fock method and Fermion loop expansion}
+\subsection{Relativistic Hartree-Fock method and fermion loop expansion}

 Consider a system with baryons at finite density and zero temperature.
-Calculating the EOS of such a system is equivalent to solving the corresponding Dirac equations of baryons in momentum space~\cite{Bouyssy:1987sh}:
+Calculating the EOS of such a system is equivalent to solving the corresponding Dirac equations of baryons in momentum space~\cite{Bouyssy:1987sh}